 Build momentum with your outdoor play.

-Every day, at 4 o’clock, you can find us outside playing in some sort of quick and easy sensory bin.
+Every day, you can find us outside playing in some quick and easy sensory bin.

 Occasionally we will drop ice into our favorite 41-quart storage bin, and others will see what we can do with our almost expired bag of beans.

-What remains consistent is the TOOLS and SUPPLIES my children are using in conjunction with these fun activities listed above.
+What remains consistent is the tools and supplies my children are using to play.